 We are constantly seeking new organisations interested in hosting our interns.
 If your organisation is interested in hosting an intern from our Master Programme, please contact the Master’s Office at firstname.lastname@example.org.

 The Programme involves Election Management Bodies (EMBs) as primary suppliers of students and possible hosts of the internships (not compulsory in order to earn the MEPA degree).

-The internship is not compulsory in order to earn the Master degree in Electoral Policy and Administration.
+The internship is not compulsory in order to earn the First Level Master Diploma in Electoral Policy and Administration.
 However, the Master’s Secretarial Staff is available to provide assistance to students in finding placements, although an active collaboration by the students is required.

 Students who wish to undertake an optional internship, at the end of the internship, shall produce a Master Thesis of min.
 7.000 max 10.000 words, including references and appendices, related to the content of the internship or related to the Master Programme.